ibm-cloud-docs/vpc/lb-layer-7-policies-rules.md

 ------------- | -------------
 `type` | Specifies the type of rule.
 The acceptable values are `hostname`, `header`, `path`, `query`, or `body`.
 `condition` | Specifies the condition with which a rule is evaluated.
 Condition can be: `contains`, `equals`, or `matches_regex`.
 `field` | Specifies the field name.
 This field is applicable only to the `header` `query` and `body` rule type and does not support regular expression and wildcard characters.
 For example, to match a cookie in the HTTP header, the field can be set to `cookie`.
 When the rule type is `query` and `body`, this field is optional.
-This property is not applicable to the `sni_hostname` rule type.
 `value` | The string to be matched.
 Does not support wildcard characters.
 Supports regular expression if the `condition` is set to `matches_regex`.
 {: caption="Descriptions of rule properties" caption-side="bottom"}